 Master Promissory Note (MPN) and Entrance Counseling Agreement: These informational applications explain the terms and conditions of borrowing the loan.
-The MPN is a legal binding agreement to repay student loans to the Department of Education.
-These applications can be electronically completed and signed on the following website: https://studentaid.gov/.
+The MPN is a legal binding agreement to repay

 Financial Aid Counseling Requirements

 For any student obtaining federal loans, specific counseling requirements are mandatory prior to funds being disbursed.
 When deciding to accept a loan offered by the school, students will be required to complete a signed Electronic Master Promissory Note (MPN) and Entrance Counseling Forms online.
 These forms are mandated by the federal government, not by the school, and are required before any federal direct loans will be processed.